Wiolarz/Polyspear/Documentation/coding_guidelines.md

     - GOOD: `UnitForm.create(unit) -> UnitForm`
     - BAD: `Unit.createForm() -> UnitForm`

+# Naming Scheme

+## Resources Values

+### Tile types

+Default tile types are written using SCREAMING_CASE as those are always one word only, and they don’t possess any specific related logic.

 ## DataXyz, XyzForm

 (not fully implemented yet, work in progress, use for new code, migrate existing)